Overview

 1RECOGNIZED EXCELLENCE

-The MPA has received the three foremost academic accreditations in administration: AACSB, EQUIS and AMBA.
+The Professional Master´s in Business Administration has received the three foremost academic accreditations in administration: AACSB, EQUIS and AMBA.
 Just 80 of the world’s more than 4,000 business schools possess this triple international accreditation.

 -